Welcome To Your Back Pocket

 Mum of two girls, now aged 15 and 13.
 Her eldest is neurotypical and her youngest was diagnosed with autism at the age of 2 and a half.
 Steph takes viewers on a 30 minute ‘walk’ through their lives, starting with that early diagnosis, and the subsequent ‘lightbulb moment’ discovering PDA, to experiences in both mainstream and special education – looking at what worked well and successes, as well as what could have been improved on.
 She shares the differences in parenting which have been needed for her PDA girl compared to her neurotypical girl.

 These Webinar videos are for PERSONAL USE ONLY.

 We consider personal use to include the owner of this back pocket pass who may watch as many times as needed with their immediate family and friends who have direct contact with a person they may be seeking support and guidance for; we want to help support you so that all PDA individuals are surrounded by the best support network they can be.
 However you may not share these videos in anyway either physically or digitally.
-If you are looking to share with a school or organisation then they will require their own pass.
-Please encourage them to email us at email@example.com to discuss suitable options.
+If you are looking to share with a school or organisation to benefit an individual that’s okay!

 Videos may NOT be downloaded, reproduced, copied, screenshot, shared or replicated in any way either digitally or physically.